ThomaseLucas/CSE_210_HW/README.md

 * `prepare` - Starter projects for each of the preparation Learning Activities.
 * `prove` - Starter projects for each of the prove Developer projects.
 * `final` - Starter projects for final project.

+Make more changes to this file to test the push and commit functions of github